mararap/minishell/docs/04-signal.md

 }
 ```

-That is what gives you the “clean new prompt” behavior.
+That is what ensures the “clean new prompt” behavior.

 ---